-Each distinct point has a display that shows the mesh data, the format of which is pulled from the relevant stage of the pipeline - shader input or output, or input layout.
+Each vertex has a display that shows the mesh data, the format of which is pulled from the relevant stage of the pipeline - shader input or output, or vertex input attributes.
 You can choose to sync these views as well as specify an offset which will stay consistent, so that you can see the same row as you move between different events.

 Below this is a 3D view which will show one stage at any given time, and can be switched with the tabs above it.
-There are two control schemes for viewing the 3D mesh - Arcball which is the default for pre-transform (VS in), and WASD controls which is the default for post-transform (VS out).
+There are two control schemes for viewing the 3D mesh - Arcball which is the default for pre-transform (VS input), and Flycam controls which is the default for post-transform (VS output).
 You can switch between these at any time with the dropdown on the toolbar above the mesh view.